sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 ## 3.37 -> 3.38

+**Minimum version of 1.29 for docker compose is required for this update**

 This release adds the requirement that the environment variables `SRC_GIT_SERVERS`, `SEARCHER_URL`, `SYMBOLS_URL`, and `INDEXED_SEARCH_SERVERS` are set for the worker process.

 Follow the [standard upgrade procedure](../install/docker-compose/operations.md#upgrade) to upgrade your deployment.